 Not all substitution is so negative or risky.
 For example, several children reasoned that, by taking on the bulk of housework, they freed up parents and older siblings to take on paid work outside the home.
 In the children's view, this was a kind of substitution that brought benefit to the family.
-Children also substitute for adults in paid work.
-Abtew (Menderin) has been doing paid work since the age of 12 - collecting iron and carrying loads.
-Now aged 17, in addition to working in a woodwork shop he substitutes for his mother, guarding the communal water pipe in the neighbourhood, usually after he returns home from school.
-He does not feel that he has a choice, since his mother was given the chance by the local authorities to earn money by taking responsibility for the pipe.
-He reasons that if he is not present at the pipe, disputes might break out, which would compromise his mother's reputation and therefore their main source of income.
+Children also substituted for adults in paid work.
+Abtew (Menderin) had been doing paid work since the age of 12 - collecting iron and carrying loads.
+At the time of our study, aged 17, in addition to working in a woodwork shop he substituted for his mother, guarding the communal water pipe in the neighbourhood, usually after he returned home from school.
+He did not feel that he had a choice, since his mother had been given the chance by the local authorities to earn money by taking responsibility for the pipe.
+He reasoned that if he was not present at the pipe, disputes might have broken out, which would have compromised his mother's reputation and therefore their main source of income.

-Other processes of work substitution are more gradual, and are typically in response to the reduced work capacities of ageing grandparents or parents.
+Other processes of work substitution are more gradual, and take place typically in response to the reduced work capacities of ageing grandparents or parents.
 The relationship of 13-year-old Yimenashu with her grandmother is an apt example (Menderin).
-When she was one year old, her father died and her mother left, so she was raised by her grandmother, who prepared and sold injera for an income.
-When the grandmother felt unable to continue the injera business, Yimenashu suggested she switch to beredo (flavoured ices).
-Now, the grandmother prepares the ice at home and
+When she was 1 year old, her father died and her mother left, so she was raised by her grandmother, who prepared and sold injera for an income.
+When the grandmother felt unable to continue the injera business, Yimenashu suggested she switch to beredo ([flavoured] ices), so the grandmother began preparing the ice at home and Yimenashu sold it:

-Yimenashu sells it: "It is because my grandmother cannot do it because she is getting older and unable to perform some of the work... and she also cannot sell the ice in the road or at school.
-So I have no choice but to do this activity."
+It is because my grandmother cannot do it because she is getting older and unable to perform some of the work ... and she also cannot sell the ice in the road or at school.
+So I have no choice but to do this activity.

 These cases spotlight two scenarios of children's changing work: one shows children taking over responsibility from ageing parents as a kind of basic survival option; the other presents children taking on less valuable/well-paid work or unpaid work to enable adults to engage in more lucrative work.
 And we documented a third related scenario, where the money that children earn is used directly by adults to initiate new separate business ventures, in which the children may have little or no involvement, or from which they derive no benefit.
 For example, when 14-year-old Hamere's parents died, she moved to Hawassa to live with relatives.
-She cooks and cleans, as well as earning money as a housemaid (in a different household).
-She turns over her earnings to her relatives in exchange for being able to stay with them, and they used the money to start their own business.
+She cooked and cleaned, as well as earning money as a housemaid (in a different household).
+She turned over her earnings to her relatives in exchange for being able to stay with them, and they used the money to start their own business.

+5.2.3.
 Division of child-adult responsibilities within a shared job

 There are many practical reasons why families divide a shared job between children and adults: it may save time and be more efficient, or it may fit in with different individuals' schedules.
-For example, in Hawassa (Leku), one of nine-year-old Ephrem's main jobs is to purchase each morning the biscuits and bread that his mother later sells at a bank for the tea and coffee break.
-He is still in school, so cannot sell the biscuits at that time.
+For example, in Hawassa (Leku), one of 9-year-old Ephrem's main jobs was to purchase each morning the biscuits and bread that his mother later sold at a bank for the tea and coffee break.
+He was still in school, so could not sell the biscuits at that time.